Vascular Access Catheters in Waldorf, MD

 Tunneled Dialysis Catheters

-A hemodialysis catheter is a hollow tube used for removal and replacing blood to and from your body.
-The catheter is tunneled from the internal jugular (IJ) with the tip entering the atrium of the heart.
-An exit site for the catheter is in the chest wall, under the collar bone.
+A hemodialysis catheter is a hollow tube that removes and replaces blood to and from your body.
+The catheter is tunneled from the internal jugular (IJ), with the tip entering the atrium of the heart.
+An exit site for the catheter is in the chest wall, under the collarbone.
 A small cuff on the catheter at the exit site sits under the skin.
 This cuff helps to keep the catheter in place, as well as, help prevent bacteria from entering the body.

-The end of the catheter (outside of the exit site) known as a hub has 2 lumen.
-One lumen carries blood to the dialysis machine, while the other brings blood back into the body once it has been cleansed by the machine.
+The end of the catheter (outside of the exit site), known as a hub, has two lumens.
+One lumen carries blood to the dialysis machine, while the other brings blood back into the body once the machine has cleansed it.
 Each lumen has a clip and an end cap that prevent air from getting into or blood from leaking out of the catheter.

 Mediports

-Patients can receive a number of medications infused through a mediport including chemotherapy.
-They can also be used for blood draws and transfusions, eliminating the need for multiple IV Sticks for a patient with frequent blood work and infusions.
+Patients can receive a number of medications infused through a mediport, including chemotherapy.
+They can also be used for blood draws and transfusions, eliminating the need for multiple IV Sticks for patients with frequent blood work and infusions.
 A port can stay in place for months or even years if needed.

 Central Lines